dotnet/efcore/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Code follows the same patterns and style as existing code in this repo

-Review the guidelines for [contributing](CONTRIBUTING.md) for more details.
 -->